DevAhamed/MultiViewAdapter/README.md

 ```

 ## Roadmap
 I am actively working on expanding the feature set of this library.
 While i don't have a exact timeline, but here are the future plans.
+All these will be taken up once 1.0 is released.
 1. Add support for StaggeredGrid layout manager
 2. Move diffutil calculation to background thread
 3. Adding support for swipe listeners with composability as priority
 4. Improve the sample app code and api documentation
+5. Expandable item / group

 ## Changelog